 We will look at the appropriate use of each depth elsewhere, but the lower brood box (where bees raise new brood) is typically a deep or medium box.

 So, why would one choose a box with only 8 frames, when 10 frames boxes can be used?
-A fully-laden 10 frame deep box can weigh around 80 lbs!
-That's a lot of heavy-duty lifting.
-This one reason why many prefer 8 frame hives - it's easier on the back!
+A fully-laden 10-frame deep box can weigh around 80 lbs!
+That’s a lot of heavy-duty lifting.
+This is one reason why many prefer 8-frame hives – it’s easier on the back!

-Apart from reduced weight and capacity, there is little practical difference between 8 and 10 frame Langstroth beehives.
-Indeed, because the length of the boxe remains the same (19 7/8"), the frames themselves are interchangeable across 8 and 10 frame boxes, providing the box depth is the same.
+Apart from reduced weight and capacity, there is little practical difference between 8 and 10-frame Langstroth beehives.
+Indeed, because the length of the box remains the same (19 7/8″), the frames themselves are interchangeable across 8 and 10-frame boxes, providing the box depth is the same.

-So, within each box the beekeeper places frames (these are often called "supers").
+So, within each box, the beekeeper will place rectangular frames.
 As we have seen, the Langstroth box supports either 8 or 10 frames.
-Typically, though not always, each frame includes foundation generally with a wax coating.
-This is a vertically-oriented plane on which bees create comb.
+Typically, though not always, each frame includes foundation, generally with a wax coating.
+This is a vertically oriented plane on which bees create comb.

 Increasing interest in natural beekeeping means more beekeepers are using foundationless frames, which allow the bees to create their own foundation.